 Overview

 The Cache Hunt app is a geocaching tool that was created for our client Rand McNally by three designers.
 Rand McNally, an established business that has been the industry leader of maps, atlases, textbooks & globes for travel, wished to enter the geocaching market that has steadily been gaining popularity in the recent years.
+In a team collaborative effort, a preliminary design was produced to demonstrate that our client was ready for new market.

 My Role